 women, and others thought to be unsuitable mothers-to avoid pregnancy.

 Part III considers the normative implications of nudging reproductive decisions.
 In Part III.A, I argue that the political nature of reproductive choices presents a problem for nudges.
 I do so by considering a parallel with voting rights.
 Empirical research shows that voters are more likely to choose the candidate listed first on the ballot.
 Yet we do not empower the administrator in charge of ballot design to choose a default rule that nudges individuals toward the candidate he sincerely believes would promote choosers' welfare.
 Given the political nature of reproductive choices, a policymaker's attempting to nudge reproductive decisionmaking in the direction he prefers-or indeed in any direction-fails to show adequate respect for the chooser's agency.
 In Part III.B, I offer an argument that targets the use of nudges in the context of pregnancy.
 Finally, in Part III.C, I argue that nudges do not merely add choices to an existing menu, but change the substantive choices available to individuals and thereby impose more-than-trivial costs on them.
 I conclude by exploring the implications of my arguments for nudges more generally.

 35 Women's Rts.
 L. Rep. 273 (Spring/Summer 2014)

 Scholarly Commons Citation

 Persad, Govind, "Libertarian Patriarchalism: Nudges, Procedural Roadblocks, and Reproductive Choice" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1508.
+1508.